devrelcollective/getting-started/CodeOfConduct.md

 If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at reach out to Mary Thengvall (@mary_grace), Meg Hartley (@meg), or Laura Watkins (@laurajane) and send us an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 # Consequences
-All content published to WADE, including user account credentials, is hosted at the sole discretion of the WADE administrators.
+All content published to DevRel Collective, including user account credentials, is hosted at the sole discretion of the DevRel Collective administrators.

 Unacceptable behavior from any community member, including sponsors, employees, customers, or others with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the WADE administrators may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).
+If a community member engages in unacceptable behavior, the DevRel Collective administrators may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).

 # Addressing Grievances
-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the WADE team:
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the DevRel Collective team:
 - Mary Thengvall: @mary_grace
-- Meg Hartley: @meg
-- Laura Watkins: @laurajane
+- Matt Broberg: @mbbroberg

 We will do our best to ensure that your grievance is handled appropriately.

 In general, we will choose the course of action that we judge as being most in the interest of fostering a safe and friendly community.

 # Contact Info
-Please contact Mary Thengvall (@mary_grace), Meg Hartley (@meg), or Laura Watkins (@laurajane) if you need to report a problem or address a grievance related to an abuse report.
+Please contact Mary Thengvall (@mary_grace), Matt Brober (@mbbroberg), or Dave Josephsen (@dave) if you need to report a problem or address a grievance related to an abuse report.

 You are also encouraged to contact us if you are curious about something that might be "on the line" between appropriate and inappropriate content.
 We are happy to provide guidance to help you be a successful part of our community.